 1- The Tombs of Ancient Egyptian Afterlife

 Ancient Egyptians were really interested in constructing their tombs “Their Last Resting Place” while they were still alive.
 The construction of those tombs differs from one period to another but their fiction is still the same.
 Inside each tomb that has been discovered, there were many things based on the status of the dead person.

 The decorations inside each tomb were designed to guide the deceased’s soul to the afterlife.
 There are many tombs of Pharaohs in Egypt such as the Valley of the Kings, Valley of the Queens, and more that you can visit during your Nile cruise between Luxor and Aswan.

 Ancient Egyptians formed some religious spells and decorations to put inside the tomb of the dead hoping to help those who die in their afterlife.

-Inside the ancient Egyptian Pyramids lie the first Egyptian spells that were carved into the walls of the pyramids.
-Those spells started with the Old Kingdom of Egypt.
 That matter was somehow different for the ancient Queens & high government officials as they started to have special pyramid texts inside their burial tombs to help them in their journey through the afterlife by conveying knowledge to the deceased about the paths he should take and the dangers he might face along the way.
-You can visit the Pyramids of Giza through our breathtaking Egypt tour packages.

 The usage of coffins dates back to the Old Kingdom and they were simple “equilateral makings with minor details”.
 During the New Kingdom, coffins were decorated with features that resembled the individual inside.